-At the heart of this issue of lying is what a pathological liar does, they want everything to is centered on them.
+At the heart of this issue of lying is what a pathological liar does, they want it centers everything to on them.
 How you react to pathological liars emotionally is essential.
 You cannot hate them as it gives them the control they do not deserve, respond to them positively by figuring out where you want to go from there.

 It is best to maintain boundaries and find the real need to move forward.
 Pathological liars often tell more lies with the growth of time.
 When liars feel they are getting away with lying, it often drives them to continue their deceptions.
-Also, liars often find themselves telling many lies to prevent being caught.
+Also, liars often tell many lies to prevent being caught.

-People fail to trust after they have been hurt by someone who has taken advantage of their trust.
+People cannot trust after they have been hurt by someone who has taken advantage of their trust.
 Self-deception is one of the most desolate forms of deceit because most of us want to believe and assume the best in other people.

 Pathological liars are an expert at deception.
 They make it hard for others to discover they have been lying to them.
-Of course, upon being exposed to an untruth, it is best for pathological liars to figure out what compelled them to start lying.
+Upon being exposed to an untruth, it is best for pathological liars to figure out what compelled them to lie.

 This means creating a better relationship with God to determine why you feel the need to lie and deceive others.
 Also, going into treatment with a therapist is another good idea.

-When you choose to trust another, you knowingly trust and give another, information about yourself.
+When you trust another, you knowingly trust and give other information about yourself.
 Establishing this kind of shared knowledge can be unfavorable because you are building a foundation for a lot of ill-gotten gains.

 Just as trust can offer a feeling of security, it can also bring about painful heartache and lays the ground for betrayal and deceit.
 Research shows when two people share passion and love; they are awful at revealing when their partners are lying.

-A person in love tends to hold different standards for their partners when it comes to believing the truth.
-However, we must keep in mind a liar will lie all the time, about anything.
+A person in love holds different standards for their partners in believing the truth.
+However, we must keep in mind a liar will lie all the time about anything.

 Remember, true love can hide a multitude of faults, and it can always conquer whatever discord brings.
 God’s love for the world was so immeasurable that he surrendered his only son, Jesus.

-When a person sometimes wants to give up on love, and it just cannot be found.
+When a person sometimes wants to give up on love, and they cannot find it.
 They need to allow God to have a full reign of their heart.
 He will restore the respect and trust that were lost.